Don’t we all wish there were more than 24 hours in a day?

 For a while, I would just try to power through my day, saying I’d take a break when I finished my work.
 Once I became more proactive about taking the breaks I scheduled, I’d end my work day feeling less tired and more available and present for my family.

-Beyond this, taking breaks is important because they foster a workplace where people feel empowered to take breaks.
-This improves employee retention – and everyone is happier in general!
+Beyond this, a workplace where people feel empowered to take breaks improves employee retention — and everyone is happier in general!

 Why it works: Scheduling out your breaks makes you more likely to take them and sets healthy boundaries that prevent burnout.